slimwizard/Smart-Lot/README.md

 # Smart-Lot
-Sensor network and accompanying application that tracks and presents unoccupied parking spaces in real time.
+Application to track and present parking lot availability in real time using camera sensors and object detection.